jerabaul29/strong_raspberry_pi_setup_hardening_robustifying/README.md

 # strong_rpi_setup

 A general setup for a strong Raspberry Pi.
-I want a setup that is strong enough that I can make it available to the internet, SSH safely to it, trust that it has good uptime etc.
+I want a setup that is strong enough that I can make it available to the internet, SSH safely to it, trust that it has good uptime etc. This readme should describe how to achieve this, through:

+- using "good" hardware
+- using encryption of the hard drive
+- changing all the necessary defaults to avoid out-of-the-box default passwords and accounts and hostnames,
+- setting up a robust SSH configuration
+- setting up the watchdog
+- setting up some reverse tunnel to a trusted server

 ## Hardware